 How to know when salmon is cooked

 Salmon is cooked when the flesh is opaque (no longer translucent) and “flakes” apart.
-Keep in mind that salmon will continue to cook even after it has been removed from the heat source, so it’s easy to mistake the timing and overcook it.
+Keep in mind that it will continue to cook even after it has been removed from the heat source, so it’s easy to mistake the timing and overcook it.
 Knowing how long to broil salmon becomes more intuitive with practice.
 The most effective way to know is by using a meat thermometer.

 How to cook salmon with the skin on

-When you cook salmon with the skin on, it adds great flavor and won't fall apart during transfer, just like my Pan Seared Chilean Sea Bass.
+When you cook salmon with the skin on, it adds great flavor and won't fall apart during transfer, just like my Chilean Sea Bass.
 Not only that, but removing skin from raw fish fillets is very difficult and not worth the effort.